 If your property is subject to a security interest, or if your house is secured by a trust deed or mortgage, the property will not be exempt from the creditor holding the security agreement or trust deed or mortgage.
 If you want to keep the property, you will have to continue to make payments to prevent the creditor from repossessing your automobile or foreclosing on the house, despite the exemption from general creditors and from the bankruptcy trustee.
-For some personal property that is subject to a security interest, such as in purchasing (and financing) of an automobile, you may have to sign a formal agreement called a reaffirmation agreement, where you agree with the seller to continue making payments.
+For instance, if you are purchasing an automobile, you most likely will have to sign a formal agreement, called a reaffirmation agreement, whereby you agree to continue making payments to keep the automobile.
 This agreement has to be approved by either the court or your attorney as in your best interests.
-If the agreement is approved, you will not lose the automobile.
-However, you will have to keep making the payments in order to keep the automobile, and this debt would not be discharged in the bankruptcy.
+If the agreement is approved, you will not lose the property but you will have to keep making the payments.
+And, the debt will not be discharged in the bankruptcy.

 A somewhat similar bankruptcy, if you have a large amount of debts and are involved in a partnership or business, is a Chapter 11 bankruptcy.
-Chapter 11 primarily is used to reorganize business entities, such as corporations.
+Chapter 11 primarily is used to reorganize business entities, such as corporations, but may be used by an individual.
+As long as you comply with a court-approved plan, you will be permitted to remain in business without harassment.
 There is also a somewhat similar bankruptcy for certain family farmers under Chapter 12.
-Finally, there is a Chapter 9 bankruptcy that applies to municipalities, and a Chapter 15 bankruptcy which applies to certain cross-border international situations.
+There is also a new bankruptcy procedure for small businesses.
+Finally, there is a Chapter 9 bankruptcy that applies to municipalities, and a Chapter 15 bankruptcy that applies to certain cross-border international situations.

 Note that if you are "judgment proof," bankruptcy may not be helpful.
-If you have only a few assets of minimal value, no income or your income is from unemployment, TANF or some other type of government benefits, or your wages are low enough, you may be judgment proof.
-This means that even if your creditors file suit against you and obtain judgments, they cannot take any of your property or garnish your income.
+You may be judgment proof if you have only a few assets of minimal value; if you have no income or your income is from unemployment, TANF or some other type of government benefits; or if your wages are low enough.
+If you are judgment proof, even if your creditors file suit against you and obtain judgments, they cannot take any of your property or garnish your income.

 A creditor that does not have a security interest in particular property may not take any of your property or garnish your wages unless it files a lawsuit against you, serves you with a summons and complaint, gives you an opportunity to respond, and ultimately obtains a judgment.
 A judgment is not a court order that you have to pay any money.
 Rather, in most circumstances, a judgment is a court determination that you owe a certain amount of money.
 The judgment creditor has to determine how to collect the money specified in the judgment from your property or income.

 Oregon law provides that certain property and income of a debtor is exempt from the claims of creditors, even if the creditors have obtained judgments.
 As described earlier, your automobile cannot be taken if it is worth less than $3,000.
-TANF, Social Security, unemployment and certain other government benefits cannot be garnished, and are generally protected even when deposited in a bank account.
-If you earn net wages of $218 per week or less, your wages cannot be garnished.
-A creditor can only garnish 25 percent of your net wages or the amount that your net wages exceed $218 per week, whichever is less.
+TANF, Social Security, unemployment and certain other government benefits cannot be garnished.
+If you earn net wages of less than $254 per week, your wages cannot be garnished.
+In any event, a judgment creditor cannot garnish more than 25 percent of your net wages.

-Often factors to consider in deciding whether to file bankruptcy include: Am I likely to incur debts in the future that I cannot pay?
-Do I have medical insurance, automobile liability insurance, or am I otherwise at risk of incurring unexpected expenses?
+Factors to consider in deciding whether to file bankruptcy include: Am I likely to incur debts in the future that I cannot pay?
 Do I have any property or income that a judgment creditor could take if I do not file bankruptcy?
 Even though I have a lot of debts that I cannot pay, will filing bankruptcy result in any more money for me after I pay my basic living expenses?
 Is my financial situation going to improve in the future and, if so, should I wait to file bankruptcy until that improvement happens?
 Should I delay filing bankruptcy so that I do not lose any property, such as the right to tax refunds?

-There are a number of factors to consider in deciding whether bankruptcy is an appropriate option.
+These are just some of the factors to consider in deciding whether bankruptcy is an appropriate option.
 You may wish to consult an attorney before proceeding to file for bankruptcy.